LucaBertoncini/LBToolkit/README.md

 Ideal for extending Pascal-based applications with Python logic — from AI modules to complex computation — without recompiling the server or introducing overhead.

 ---

+### 🌐 LBWebSocketClient (`src/LBWebSocketClient/`)
+Standalone WebSocket client with RFC 6455 support, designed for real-time communication in services and desktop applications.

+- Secure and non-secure WebSocket connections (`ws://`, `wss://`)
+- Automatic ping/pong handling for connection health
+- Event-driven architecture with callbacks for text, binary, and raw frames
+- Threaded design with reconnection logic and message queuing
+- XML-based configuration loading for host, port, and URI

+Ideal for integrating WebSocket communication into automation tools, dashboards, or remote control interfaces.

+---

 ### 📦 Examples & Demos